 First collected in Departmental Ditties, Barrack Room Ballads and Other Verses, United States Book Company, New York, 1890.
 Collected in B.R.B and O.V., 1892; I.V., 1919 and D.V.
 1940; Sussex Edition, Vol 32, page 213; Burwash Edition, Vol 25.
 In the ORG it is numbered 436a.

 The inclusion of the refrain with “ The Big Drunk Draf ‘ ” makes it clear that this poem was one of the original twelve Barrack Room Ballads offered to Thacker, Spink & Co. between October 1888 and January 1889, an offer they did not take up.
 See Kipling and his First Publisher, (Pinney and Richards, Rivendale Press, High Wycombe, 2001).

-For the period covered by Kipling’s writing about the Army in India, the regular army was entirely volunteer and infantry soldiers could serve for terms of 6, 12 or 21 years.
+For the period covered by Kipling’s writing about the Army in India, the regular army was entirely volunteer and infantry soldiers could serve for terms of 6, 12, or 21 years.
 Soldiers serving for only 6 years with the Colours had a Reserve liability for a further 6 years after leaving, meaning that they were liable to recall to the Colours should they be needed.
-For this reserve liability they were paid fourpence a day, about one quarter of the basic rate when serving.
-There were some variation in the terms under which soldiers of other arms could serve but in general they and the infantry could, if they so wished and the Army wanted them, go on for 12 or 21 years.
+For this reserve liability, they were paid fourpence a day, about one-quarter of the basic rate when serving.
+There was some variation in the terms under which soldiers of other arms could serve but in general, they and the infantry could, if they so wished and the Army wanted them, go on for 12 or 21 years.

 ©Roger Ayers 2008 All rights reserved